vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 }
 {% endhighlight %}

-If we try out our sample request, we get the following answer.
+If we try out our sample request, we get the following response.
 The most important part is the URL.
 The generated image is stored in this URL for a certain amount of time.
 That's all the API knowledge we need to proceed.

 ![image](/assets/2023-12-16/020.png)

 ## Build the Peakboard app

 The Peakboard app is relatively simple.
 First, we need three variable lists.
-These contain the potential values for all three combo boxes: animals, colors, and moods.
-The lists are bound to the corresponding combo boxes.
+These contain the potential values for all three combo boxes: mood, color scheme, and animal.
+We bound the lists to the corresponding combo boxes.

 We also create a single string variable called JsonResponse.
 We will need it later.